Glacier gateway, lake town, and Big Mountain evenings

 The town is part of the value

-Whitefish is strong because the town itself does helpful work.
+Whitefish earns its place because the town itself adds value.
 Coffee, dinners, lake access, gear stops, and a walkable center keep the trip from becoming a giant park commute.